RatMD/newshub-theme/README.md

 NewsHub - Premium OctoberCMS Template
 =====================================

-NewsHub is a simple minimalistic but powerful responsive blog / magazine template, designed for OctoberCMS v2 / v3 using the latest Bootstrap 5.2 CSS and JS framework.
+**NewsHub** is a simple, minimalistic but powerful responsive blog / magazine template, designed for OctoberCMS v2 / v3 using the latest Bootstrap 5.2 CSS and JS framework.

 [View the Demo-Website](https://themes.rat.md/newshub)